krampstudio/krampstudio.github.com/source/_posts/2013-08-12-javascript-le-mot-cle-this.markdown

 //do actions on logs of a service function doOnLogs(service, action){
-    //action is a callback, on wich we apply arguments dynamically if(typeof action === 'function'){
+    //action is a callback, on which we apply arguments dynamically if(typeof action === 'function'){
         action.apply(null, get_logs(service));
     }